hashicorp/consul-template/README.md

 ```

 ##### `file`
-Read and render the contents of a local file on disk.
+Read and output the contents of a local file on disk.
 If the file cannot be read, an error will occur.
 Files are read using the following syntax:

 ```liquid
 {{file "/path/to/local/file"}}
 ```

-This example will render the entire contents of the file at `/path/to/local/file` into the template.
+This example will out the entire contents of the file at `/path/to/local/file` into the template.
+Note: this does not process nested templates.

 ##### `key`
 Query Consul for the value at the given key.
 If the key cannot be converted to a string-like value, an error will occur.
 Keys are queried using the following syntax: